AMC-74/AMC-74/README.md

 My professional IT background spans the travel, pharmaceutical, and public sectors where I worked in Data Management, as a Statistical Programmer, Senior Programmer and an Operations Technical Analyst.
 My career involved developing programming and data management solutions using SAS, SQL, VBA, PCL, and SCL.
 I was a SAS Certified Professional (version 6) experienced using SAS Base, Macro, Graph and MXG across Windows, Unix, and mainframe environments.

-I am an experienced Microsoft Office user, previously holding Microsoft Office User Specialist (MOUS) certifications in Excel (Expert), Word (Expert), and PowerPoint.
-Excel remains one of my strengths and so I'm often the person colleagues turn to for problem-solving advice.
+I'm an experienced Microsoft Office user, previously holding Microsoft Office User Specialist (MOUS) certifications in Excel (Expert), Word (Expert), and PowerPoint.
+Excel remains one of my strengths so I'm often the person colleagues turn to for problem-solving advice on this.
+I've used my Excel skills to produce several helpful VBA enabled tools to increase productivity for others.